aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/secure-license/_index.md

 After reading the license file, we extract the necessary information, allowing us to proceed with the licensing process.

-## Handling Aspose License Expiration
+## Handling aspose license expiration

 If you ever encounter an *aspose license expiration* warning, double‑check that: